ccrudkin/battleship/README.md

 # battleship
-Expansion of an online battleship-like tutorial.
+Expansion of a battleship-like tutorial from Codecademy.